nofuss/php-xml-marshalling/README.md

 php-xml-marshalling
 ===================

-A Marshalling/Unmarshalling tool inspired by JibX
+A Marshalling/Unmarshalling tool inspired by JibX and PibX